ship123456/VS-Code-Extension/TECHNICAL_OVERVIEW.md

 └── CHANGELOG.md
 ```

+The `src/extension.ts` file serves as the extension entry point, registering commands and managing the extension lifecycle.
+The `src/webview.ts` file is responsible for rendering the interactive user interface used to collect project information before generating documentation.

 The project structure separates commands, reusable templates, utility functions, providers, and user interface components, making the extension easier to maintain and extend.

 ## Technology Stack